Jealousy's Manipulative Grip: A Tale of Betrayal

 There is much to learn about dealing with manipulators.

-My latest book Pastoring a Manipulator is in a pre-release discount.
-This book is the second in my series, Pastoring Difficult People.
-The book releases in late April.
+My latest book Pastoring a Manipulator and the is the second in my series, Pastoring Difficult People.

 The first book Pastoring a Narcissist has produced great feedback from pastors.
 One pastor posted on Facebook, "I wish I had this book forty years ago, I'd not have been so hard on myself."